 Payments: Card payments are preferred for all rides and attractions.
 Cash is accepted.

-Wheel of Light: 18th November to 31st December at Victoria Gardens.
+Wheel of Light: Victoria Gardens.
+21st November to 31st December (unconfirmed).

 Starflyer: Millenium Square.